okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

 ## Set up Okta for API access

 To access Okta APIs from Postman, you need to authenticate with the Okta API resource server.
-Okta APIs support OAuth 2.0 authentication schemes that use access tokens.
-The access tokens enable the bearer to perform specific actions on specific Okta endpoints, defined by the scopes in the token.
+Okta APIs support the OAuth 2.0 authentication scheme that uses access tokens.
+Access tokens enable the bearer to perform specific actions on specific Okta endpoints, defined by the scopes in the token.

 Scoped access tokens have several advantages, including: